-With 26 peaks over 3,000 metres in height, this aptly named park offers plenty of challenges for hikers and rock climbers.
+With 26 peaks over 3,000 metres (9,840 feet) in height, this aptly named park offers plenty of challenges for hikers and rock climbers.
 Deer, elk, moose, bear and other wildlife can be found here in abundance, and the area even boasts the highest density of mountain goats in the world.
 Accessible only by foot or horseback, this park is as remote as it is beautiful.
-For detailed information on hiking and wildlife viewing in Height of the Rockies Provincial Park, there is no better source than our Canadian Rockies Mapbook.Jasper National Park
+For detailed information on hiking, fishing and wildlife viewing in Height of the Rockies Provincial Park, there is no better source than our Canadian Rockies Mapbook.Jasper National Park

 Making up the northernmost section of the area covered in this book, this park receives relatively few visitors, especially compared to places like Banff and Jasper.
 Remote and rugged trails combined with breathtaking scenery of tree-carpeted valleys and towering mountain ridges capture the true beauty of the Canadian Rockies.
 And there is a pretty good chance you will have the views all to yourself.
 Our Canadian Rockies Backroad Mapbook contains detailed maps and charts of hiking trails and campsites in Kakwa Inter-Provincial Park, allowing you to make the most out of your Kakwa experience!Kootenay National Park

-This stunning area has no road access - hiking in to the park provides countless options for further hikes, with some of the most spectacular terrain found in the Canadian Rockies.
+This stunning area has no road access - hiking or flying into the park provides countless options for further hikes, with some of the most spectacular terrain found in the Canadian Rockies.
 Cabins and lodges can be found in the park, making this a perfect place for a multi-day adventure.
-With detailed trail charts, including length and elevation gain, our Canadian Rockies Backroad Mapbook is your number one guide for hiking in Mount Assiniboine Provincial Park.Mount Robson Provincial Park
+From the Nub and Niblet Peaks overlooking Sunburst Valley to Wonder Pass and the marvels of Banff below, there is incredible day hiking from the core area.
+Showcasing all the top attractions, trails and fishing hot spots, our Lake Magog topographic map helps make this mapbook the only guide you need for hiking in Mount Assiniboine Provincial Park.Mount Robson Provincial Park